publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch35/schIII/ptE/m__us_usc_t42_s3030s–1.md

         (2) __Priority__

-        In providing services under this subpart, the State, in addition to giving the priority described in [section 3030s(b) of this title][/us/usc/t42/s3030s/b], shall give priority—
+        In providing services under this part, the State, in addition to giving the priority described in [section 3030s(b) of this title][/us/usc/t42/s3030s/b], shall give priority—

             (A) to caregivers who are older individuals with greatest social need, and older individuals with greatest economic need (with particular attention to low-income older individuals); and

-            (B) to older individuals providing care to individuals with severe disabilities, including children with severe disabilities.
+            (B) to older relative caregivers of children with severe disabilities, or individuals with disabilities who have severe disabilities.

     (d) __Use of volunteers__

-        In carrying out this subpart, each area agency on aging shall make use of trained volunteers to expand the provision of the available services described in subsection (b) and, if possible, work in coordination with organizations that have experience in providing training, placement, and stipends for volunteers or participants (such as organizations carrying out Federal service programs administered by the Corporation for National and Community Service), in community service settings.
+        In carrying out this part, each area agency on aging shall make use of trained volunteers to expand the provision of the available services described in subsection (b) and, if possible, work in coordination with organizations that have experience in providing training, placement, and stipends for volunteers or participants (such as organizations carrying out Federal service programs administered by the Corporation for National and Community Service), in community service settings.

     (e) __Quality standards and mechanisms and accountability__

         (1) __Quality standards and mechanisms__

-            The State shall establish standards and mechanisms designed to assure the quality of services provided with assistance made available under this subpart.
+            The State shall establish standards and mechanisms designed to assure the quality of services provided with assistance made available under this part.

         (2) __Data and records__